StarKnightt/StarKnightt/README.md

 - 🌱 At our college, I'm presently studying software engineering.
 - 🤔 I'm looking for the best educational opportunities.
 - 😄 Pronouns: ...
 He / His
 - ⚡ Fun fact: ...
-I do crazy things and always love what I do.
+I'm a little shy.

  -  👨🏻‍💻 Click on my name to Connect with me  - [Prasenjit Nayak](https://linktr.ee/prasenjitnayak)